 I did not realize at the time that I would have to face a deep dark night of the soul almost a decade later as part of my integration process.

-That sense of feeling abandoned and cut off from love and support was triggered through the trauma of a physical surgery.
+That sense of feeling deeply blocked and separate from my body and soul was triggered through the trauma of a physical surgery.
 It left a part of me locked out of my physical body and brought me in contact with unintegrated birth trauma.
 The past trauma and the present trauma had a strong impact on my central nervous system and created an overall imbalance in body and mind.

 Trauma can be a very powerful teacher.
 I have had quite a bit of it in my childhood and throughout life.
 I have spend a lot of time healing, integrating and learning from it.
 I have studied and explored it within my own history, that of my ancestors and within our collective.